Fake tan got you more ‘green goblin’ than ‘bronzed goddess?’

 Before a spray tan, it’s best not to moisturise at all, as you could risk going green.
 Moisturiser will also create a barrier on your skin, which means the spray tan might not take very well, making your final colour lighter than expected.

 Sometimes after a shower, especially if you have dry patches on your skin, shower gel might not budge.
 This will result in a green reaction in the area where the shower gel or soap hasn’t washed off.
 To prevent this from happening, make sure you rinse your body thoroughly before your spray tanning session.

 Does green fake tan wash off?

-In most cases, yes green fake tan will wash off, especially if it is just green because you had deodorant or moisturizer on (see above).
+In most cases, yes, the green fake tan will wash off, especially if it is just green because you had deodorant or moisturiser on (see above).

 How to fix a green spray tan

 If you read the above, you will know which problem you have.
-If your tan has green patches where you have put moisturizer, deodorant, sweat or perfumes on, then leave your spray tan on.
-If the spray tan has gone off and you are entirely green, it is unlikely that when you wash it off you won’t be left brown.
+For example, if your tan has green patches where you have put moisturiser, deodorant, sweat or perfumes on, leave your spray tan on your skin.
+If the spray tan has gone off and you are entirely green, it is unlikely that you won’t be left brown when you wash it off.

 Can I wear a fake tan that’s gone green?

 There’s the tiniest risk of it turning brown/olive toned in the morning, but in my experience, it usually goes brown.
-However, if your feeling extra cautious, test a bit out on your back and see if it washes off to brown in the morning!
+However, if you feel extra cautious, test a bit out on your back and see if it washes off to brown in the morning!